What are the Intestacy Rules?

 The intestacy rules state a particular order in which people are entitled to a part of the estate.
 However, this order will depend on the value of the estate and who the surviving family members are.
 The closest relatives will inherit the estate as a priority.

 Usually, if there is a surviving spouse or civil partner they will inherit the estate.
-However, if there are surviving children they may also get a share of the estate if it is valued at more than £250,000.
+However, if there are surviving children they may also get a share of the estate if it is valued at more than a specific amount as stated in the current intestacy rules.
 If the deceased was not married or in a civil partnership, and had no children other people may be entitled to deal with the deceased person’s affairs and inherit their estate.

 Our specialist team have expertise in navigating the intestacy rules and can help you fully understand how to complete the estate administration process and make sure that each beneficiary inherits the right amount.
 Our team will not only help you understand the process but help to ease the emotional burden and leave you feeling relieved that everything is taken care of.